ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

 datasets.
 By default, all loaded datasets are active.
 This can be changed with the pair of :ref:`pg_cmd_activate` and :ref:`pg_cmd_deactivate` commands.
-In addition, some commands that possible change the nature of its inputs and create a new dataset, e.g., :ref:`pg_cmd_ev`, :ref:`pg_cmd_collect`, or various diagnostics, change their input datasets to inactive.
+In addition, some commands that possibly change the nature of its inputs and create a new dataset, e.g., :ref:`pg_cmd_ev`, :ref:`pg_cmd_collect`, or various diagnostics, change their input datasets to inactive.

-:ref:`pg_cmd_activate` can use either take in indices, tags, or both.
+:ref:`pg_cmd_activate` can either take in indices, tags, or both.
 When no inputs are specified, everything is activated.
 The two following commands provide yet another way to to achieve the same as
 above: